jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - Code review and testing is "one of the most critical components of a software testing program"
     - These procedures provide third-party reviews of the work performed by developers before moving code into a production environment, possibly discovering security, performance, or reliability flaws in apps before they go live and negatively impact business operations
     - In code review, AKA peer review, developers other than the one who wrote the code review it for defects
-    - Fagan inspections: the most formal code review process follows a rigorous review and testing process with six steps:
+    - **Fagan inspections**: the most formal code review process follows six steps:
         1) planning
         2) overview
         3) preparation